Wawel Castle Tours

 The landmarks, rooms, and views travelers on Wawel Castle tours remember — all visible on a single visit.

-Royal Private Apartments
+Royal Apartments (State Rooms)

-Royal Private Apartments
+Royal Apartments (State Rooms)

 Dragon's Den (Smocza Jama)